Vendor Management Process

 Potential risks in cooperation with IT vendors

-The idea of Vendor Risk Management is widely known; however, the new pandemic-related challenges in 2020 forced many companies to verify their VRM strategies in terms of:
+The idea of Vendor Risk Management is widely known; however, the new pandemic-related challenges in 2020 and 2021 forced many companies to verify their VRM strategies in terms of:

-- Multisourcing – the pandemic-related service delivery stoppages or supply chain disruptions raised the need for multisourcing and diversification of providers’ portfolios.
-While cooperating with multiple service providers, it is worth taking into consideration such aspects as the political and economic stability of given countries.
+The pandemic-related service delivery stoppages or supply chain disruptions raised the need for multisourcing and diversification of vendors’ portfolios.
+While cooperating with multiple service suppliers, it is worth taking into consideration such aspects as the political and economic stability of given countries.
 This measure can help to minimize the risks related to potential delivery disruptions.

 - Take time to assess – in times of crisis when everything happens “right here, night now”, experienced vendor managers know that they need to resist the temptation of expediting the entire third-party engagement process.
 It will pay off in the long run, helping to minimize potential financial, operational and reputational risks.